ese5160/final-project-a07g-a14g-t01-double-aa-batteries/A07G_README.md

 ### Questions
 1. What nets must you attach the logic analyzer to?
 (Check how the firmware sets up the UART in SerialConsole.c!)

-    We should connect the logic analyzer to nets: TX (Pin PA08), RX (Pin PA09), and GND.
+    We should connect the logic analyzer to nets: TX (USART_TX), RX (USART_RX), and GND.

 2. Where on the circuit board can you attach / solder to?

+    TX is connected to PAD2 and Pin PB10, so you can attach the logic analyzer to pin PA08 or solder to PAD0 RX is connected to PAD3 and Pin PB11, so you can attach the logic analyzer to pin PA09 or solder to PAD1

 3. What are critical settings for the logic analyzer?